sparktsang/wangfuk/README.md

 By around 11:50 p.m. latest on the same day, the homepage returned to normal.

+This is part of a project which examines the tragic fire at Wang Fuk Court during renovation works, which resulted in over 150 deaths.

 To batch download the files from this repository, you may enter its URL into the following website: https://download-directory.github.io/

 ---